0xnenlabs/SageAI/README.md

 </a>
 </p>

-SageAI is a tool that lets you connect custom Python functions to ChatGPT.
-Using folders, it organizes these functions and allows you to call them with natural language.
+SageAI lets you connect custom Python functions to ChatGPT.
+It organizes these functions in folders and allows you to call them with natural language.

 ## Table of Contents